Jana-Marie/LAEMP-Prism/README.md

 ## Build

-This build is definitely time-consuming, as each LAEMP Obelisk features 291 LEDs, and therefore requires at least 291 100nF capacitors.
+This build is definitely time-consuming, as each LAEMP Prism features 291 LEDs, and therefore requires at least 291 100nF capacitors.
 Additionally, the wall PCBs are rather thin and long, making reflow difficult and assembly time-consuming.

 Once all eight boards are assembled (the top board has no components ^⁻^), they can be interlocked with one another.
 To do this, begin by plugging the LED-Base-Board into the Base-Board, and then carefully plugging wall after wall into the baseboard.
 Try to put the Top-Board onto the build after assembling five boards.
 The board with the Type-C cutout should not be the last board to assemble.
 Finally, try to plug in the last board.
 This step can be quite tricky and may require a few attempts.
 Once all boards are assembled, align all walls with each other and place the whole board onto the 3D printed base.